dayseanm04/network/CCNA/Configure-Voice-VLANs-and-Verify-802.1Q-Tagging/task-configs/Task3-Verify-Untagged-Data-Traffic-in-Simulation-Mode.md

 <img width="931" height="260" alt="T3-PDU" src="https://github.com/user-attachments/assets/1ecc5bb6-fa2c-4f29-aeac-834fb75ecda6" />

-Note: these no tpid 0x8100 whihc refers to 802.1Q VLAN tagging
+Note: There no tpid 0x8100 whihc refers to 802.1Q VLAN tagging

+## 📝 Answer

+### ❓ Is the traffic tagged with a VLAN ID?

+#### ✅ No- PC data traffic on an access port is not tagged.